-There is a pebble game $G^k(A, a_1, \ldots, a_l; B, b_1, \ldots, b_l)$ appropriate to $L^k{\infty, \omega}$ + C [3].
-Here A and B are structures of the same purely relational vocabulary, $\tilde{l} \leq k$ and each a_i (respectively b_i) is an element of A (respectively B).
-Often l = 0.
-For explanatory purposes, we pretend that (A, a_1, \ldots, a_l) is located on the left and (B, b_1, \ldots, b_l) is located on the right, but in fact A and B may be the same structure.
+There is a pebble game $G^k(A, B)$ appropriate to $L^k{\infty,\omega}(C)$ [IL].
+Here A and B are structures of the same purely relational vocabulary.
+The game is played by Spoiler and Duplicator on a board comprised by A and B. For each $i = 1, \ldots, k$, there are two identical pebbles marked by i.
+Initially there are no pebbles on the board.
+After every round, either both i-pebbles are off the board or else one of them covers an element of A and the other covers an element of b; furthermore the pebbles on the board define a partial isomorphism from A to B. (This means that (i) an i-pebble and a j-pebble cover different elements of A if and only if their twins cover different elements of B, and (ii) the map that takes a pebble-covered element of A to the element of B covered by the pebble of the same number is a partial isomorphism.)

-The game is played by Spoiler and Duplicator.
-For each i = 1, ..., k, there are two pebbles marked by i: the left i-pebble and the right i-pebble.
-Initially the left (respectively the right) i-pebble with $i \leq l$ covers a_i (respectively b_i), and the other pebbles are off the board.
-After any number of rounds, for every i, either both i-pebbles are off the board or else the left i-pebble covers an element of A and the right i-pebble covers an element of B; the pebbles define a partial isomorphism if (a) the left i-pebble and the left j-pebble cover different elements if and only if the right i-pebble and the right j-pebble cover different elements, and (b) the map that takes any left-pebble-covered element of A to the element of B covered by the right pebble of the same number is a partial isomorphism.
 A round of $G^k(A, B)$ is played as follows.